 1) Pickup Patterns

 Wireless Lavalier Mics includes; super-cardioid, omnidirectional, and cardioid.
-One of the biggest challenges of using these Mics is that they don’t easily maintain consistency on sounds, frequently reduce the sound quality levels, producing uneven recording quality.
-The polar pattern of the Mic defines how well the mic hears sound from different directions.
+One of the biggest challenges of using these Mics is that they don’t easily maintain consistency in sounds, frequently reduce the sound quality levels, producing uneven recording quality.
+The polar pattern of the Mic defines how well the mic hears the sound from different directions.

 2) Cardioid Lavalier VS Omnidirectional Microphone

 Omnidirectional Mics have a spherical pickup pattern and are good for general use.
-When using an Omnidirectional mic, you don’t have to to be aware of picking unwanted sounds necessarily.
-This mic has an inbuilt system that systematically takes care of that, and you don’t have to worry feedback at all.
-An omnidirectional mic has a fairly wider pickup pattern and delivers more natural openness due to the perceived low ratio of short distance sounds.
+When using an Omnidirectional mic, you don’t have to be aware of picking unwanted sounds necessarily.
+This mic has an inbuilt system that systematically takes care of that, and you don’t have to worry about feedback at all.
+An omnidirectional mic has a fairly wider pickup pattern and delivers more natural openness due to the perceived low ratio of short-distance sounds.
 The ME 2 is a good example to use, it is very powerful and can be used to record sounds of a person who has a lot of head movements’ e.g. actors of a play or singers who sing and dance on stage.

 On the other hand, Cardioid mics have a narrower pick up pattern, and they deliver an up-close sound.
 Their angular orientation is responsible for the up-close sound that makes them sound dry.
 Cardioid mics are generally good for situations that require one to reject or cut off external sounds from the rear of the Mic.
 A good example that you can use is the ME 4 that is used to record speeches of a person with very little head movements.